 Cervical Cancer can be diagnosed by using simple diagnostic tests such as – ultrasound, Pap Smear Test, X-rays, CT scan, MRI, and a PET scan.
-For treatment a combination of modalities are implemented, depending upon the stage of the caner and the extent of its growth.
+For treatment, a combination of modalities is implemented, depending upon the stage of the caner and the extent of its growth.

 For Asha Kumari, Dr. Shekhar Keshri suggested for the external beam Radiotherapy followed by Brachytherapy , to remove the cancerous cells Since this is the best option available for CA cervix patients worldwide.